Hayes Hamburgers: A Slice of Nostalgia Struggling to Stay Open

 An Aging Legacy

 Part of Hayes’ charm has always been its old-school vibe—a no-frills diner where the focus is on great food and friendly service.
 But the challenges of running a small, labor-intensive operation are taking their toll.
 The owner, now 81 years old, can no longer take a hands-on approach to running the business.
-He reportedly intends to keep the restaurant until he dies but his children, who have tried to support him from the sidelines, are reportedly seeking a buyer to keep the family legacy alive.
+He reportedly intends to keep the restaurant until he dies but his step-children, who have tried to support him from the sidelines, have reportedly considered a buyer in the last year to keep the family legacy alive.

 “This place has been a second home for so many people,” says longtime customer Tim Wilson, who has been dining at Hayes since the 1970s.
 “It’s heartbreaking to see it like this.
 We don’t want to lose it.”